Engin-Boot/capture-behavior-of-a-visit-counter-amutamil/needs-facilities.md

   Occupied seats count,
   Working server.
   When  :
-  All seats are occupied.
+  No seats available.
   Then  :
-  Alert seats are filled.
+  Alert no seats.